Community Associations Cheryl Hunt 2018-04-24T20:03:07+00:00

-The CRI association team adds value right out of the box.
+The CRI association team adds value right immediately.

 As a long-standing member of the Community Association Institute (CAI) and American Institute of Certified Public Accountants (AICPA), CRI remains up-to-date regarding changes in CIRA and AICPA guidelines.
 More importantly, we communicate any variations that could impact your association and work with you to help ensure your compliance.
-So, regardless of challenges may lie ahead, choosing CRI is the “right side up” for your association.
+So, regardless of challenges may lie ahead, choosing CRI is the right choice for your association.

 3 Red Flags of Employee Fraud